 If you purchase the required art supplies, you will have almost everything you will need (besides the DVD with the lessons).
 These supplies are a tablet of watercolor paper, a high-quality set of watercolors, a set of five artist-quality brushes, a kneaded eraser, a sketching pencil, and a pencil sharpener.
 All you have to supply on your own are water and a paper towel.
 I strongly recommend that you don't skimp by trying to use lower quality paints or brushes.
 Using better quality supplies makes it easier for the student to be successful.

 While Watercolor Whirligig breaks the project up into four lessons, you can work at whatever pace suits you.
 I worked on this with my nine-year-old granddaughter, completing the entire project in about four hours on one day, taking a couple of breaks.
 My granddaughter has an unusually long-attention span for art projects for her age, so it was great to just spread out our supplies and then come and go from it in one day without having to set it up again.
 On the other hand, working on it in small chunks over days or weeks might be the best way to approach it with other students.
 There are numerous points at which you could stop and start easily enough, even in the middle of some of the lessons.

-The entire Watercolor Whirligig course is very nicely put together.
-The video instruction is excellent, and I appreciated the high-quality of the art supplies.
+The entire Watercolor Whirligig course is very nicely put together, and the video instruction is excellent.
 I know that both I and my granddaughter feel very confident about trying another watercolor project after having such great success with this one.